Brain-neural computer interfaces on track to home – Development of a practical generation of BNCI for independent home use

 BackHome will conceive, research, design, implement and validate person-centred solutions to end users with functional diversity.

-Knowing the person’s needs will be a core part of the project focus.
-Social research techniques will be conducted in order to provide a continuous flow of user-based knowledge that will be crucial to ensure the alignment between the project outputs and the requirements of people.
+Knowing the person’s needs was a core part of the project focus.
+Social research techniques has been conducted in order to provide a continuous flow of user-based knowledge that was crucial to ensure the alignment between the project outputs and the requirements of people.

-BackHome will provide Assistive Technology (AT) solutions to research and develop systems for assisting people with severe disabilities.
+BackHome provided Assistive Technology (AT) solutions to research and develop systems for assisting people with severe disabilities.

-BackHome main goal is to help end users –who want to use BNCI tools– to accomplish goals that are otherwise impossible, difficult, or create dependence on a carer.
+BackHome main goal was to help end users –who want to use BNCI tools– to accomplish goals that are otherwise impossible, difficult, or create dependence on a carer.

-BackHome will further help the end user support community – including doctors, nurses, family members, AT centers, and other people who want to provide the best possible tools for their patients or loved ones.
+BackHome further helped the end user support community – including doctors, nurses, family members, AT centers, and other people who want to provide the best possible tools for their patients or loved ones.